rawezh1/chess/README.md

 A command line chess, written in Ruby.
-Mostly done with only en passant and pawn promotoin missing.
+Mostly done with only en passant and pawn promotion missing.